-- 230 Colectiv Club fire disaster proved (Marica, 2017), but also due to severe road blockages.
-In 1977, central boulevards such as Magheru were closed for at least 3 days after the March 4th earthquake, still the typical traffic was not severely affected due to low traffic values and the wide use of public transport in those days.
-We aim to how that nowadays, such a measure would have much more adverse implications.
-Considering also the nowadays much wider expected damage scale (Armas et al., 2016; Pavel and Vacareanu, 2016), emergency interventions will have to be provided from multiple locations (inside and outside the - 235 city) and usual traffic patterns (not to mention the ones right after a major earthquake, depending also on the time of occurrence) will clearly act against proper reaction.
-All these problems make Bucharest a highly representative testbed for the methodology proposed in this article.
+Fig. 3d-f).
+Beside traffic, Bucharest's road network maintenance and serviceability status is precarious, with much dysfunction related to the quality of embankments, bridges, or over- or underpasses (Fig. 3a); poor construction and maintenance; and limitations in the full utilization of roads' size due to illegal (and unsanctioned) parking in many cases (Fig. 3b) or constantly exceeded deadlines for repair or new roadwork.
+Another important aspect is that many buildings, not solely in the city center, are highly vulnerable to earthquakes (Toma-Danila et al., 2017).
+More than 31 430 residential buildings were constructed prior to 1946 (294 having more than four stories - a vulnerable category due to long fundamental periods of intermediate-depth Vrancea earthquakes), according to the 2011 National Population and Housing Census.
+In addition, 26349 residential buildings (237 having more than four stories) were constructed between 1946 and 1960, a period with no compulsory seismic design code, having endured at least one major earthquake with limited evaluation and seismic retrofitting afterwards (Georgescu and Pomonis, 2018).
+One should realize that if only 1 % of the buildings completely or partially collapse, it could clearly lead to many deaths and injuries, which are difficult to manage not only due to hospital capacity and equipment, as the recent Colectiv Club fire disaster proved (Marica, 2017), but also due to severe road blockages.
+In 1977, central boulevards such as Magheru were closed for at least 3 d after the 4 March earthquake; still the typical traffic was not severely affected due to low traffic values and the wide use of public transport in those days.
+We believe that nowadays, such a measure would have much more adverse implications.
+Considering also the much larger expected damage scale nowadays (Armas et al., 2016; Pavel and Vacareanu, 2016), emergency intervention will have to be provided from multiple locations (inside and outside of the city), and usual traffic patterns (not to mention the ones right after a major earthquake, depending also on the time of occurrence) will clearly act against a proper reaction.
+All these problems make Bucharest a highly representative test bed for the methodology proposed in this article.

-Preliminary analysis of the associated seismic risk of the Bucharest road network was performed in the recent years, using slightly different approaches (Toma-Danila, 2018; Ianos et al., 2017), however not so flexible or at full city scale, concentrating

-240 only on the city center.
-Our goal for the analysis is to play an important role in the mitigation of seismic risk in Bucharest, being the first analysis for entire Bucharest.
+Preliminary analysis of the associated seismic risk of the Bucharest road network was performed in recent years, using slightly different approaches (Toma-Danila, 2018; Ianoş et al., 2017); however these were not so flexible or were not at the full city scale, concentrating only on the city center.
+Our goal for the analysis is to play an important role in the mitigation of seismic risk in Bucharest, being the first analysis for the entire city of Bucharest.